sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 Yet, the current principle when obtaining IT Solutions is to "Buy what we can, Build what we must."
 The assumed reasoning behind this overarching principle is that by purchasing an IT Solution from a third party, risks and responsibilities of its operations are handled by a company who has more resources and technical expertise to produce and maintain software.

-This principle unfortunately is leading to an oversimplified approach that doesn't take into account that, as an government department, ESDC is subject to multiple and fast-paced changes, whether at the [legal, political, organizational or technological levels](https://www.canada.ca/en/employment-social-development/corporate/reports/departmental-plan/2020-2021.html#h2.2-3.2), that impacts its ability to deliver on its mandate.
+This principle unfortunately is leading to an oversimplified approach that doesn't take into account that, as a government department, ESDC is subject to multiple and fast-paced changes, whether at the [legal, political, organizational or technological levels](https://www.canada.ca/en/employment-social-development/corporate/reports/departmental-plan/2020-2021.html#h2.2-3.2), that impacts its ability to deliver on its mandate.
 As such, it is critical for the organization to ensure that core to mandate or complex IT Solutions remain highly flexible and adaptable to adjust to the pressing changes while also minimizing the risk of those changes by adopting loosely coupled architectures and smaller sized work packages (see [Target Solution Delivery Model](strategy-target-solution-delivery-model.html) for proposed ways to support such an approach).

 This strategy proposes moving ESDC to the point where all stakeholders understand that IT Solutions are complex and investment decisions have to be taken with flexibility, interchangeability, and interoperability in mind **throughout the entire lifecycle** of an IT Solution, not only at the initial stage.
 The benefits to the adoption of this Strategy are expected to reduce risk [^1], reduce technical debt over time, increase client satisfaction, and increase overall confidence in the department and its staff, for both net new or enhancements to IT Solutions.

-This strategy capitalizes on existing IT initiatives (such as the [IITB Way Forward](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/Documents/Departmental%20IMIT%20Plan/19-20%20Plans/IITB%20Moving%20Forward%20v2.docx)) to complement them by adding attention to them, as well as supporting them with new activities.
+This strategy capitalizes on existing IT initiatives (such as the [IITB Way Forward](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/Documents/Departmental%20IMIT%20Plan/19-20%20Plans/IITB%20Moving%20Forward%20v2.docx)) to complement them by adding attention to them, as well as supporting them with new activities (see [Coherent set of actions](#coherent-set-of-actions)).

-This strategy's goal is to define an Adopt, Buy and Build Assessment Framework, and provide a roadmap in getting to the adoption of this framework.
+This strategy's goal is to clarify the application of the GC Enterprise Architecture Mandatory Procedures for obtaining IT Solutions within ESDC IITB context, and provide a roadmap in getting to the adoption of this framework.

 More details in [Appendix A](#appendix-a---business-case-diagnostic).